Waisman CenterUniversity of Wisconsin-Madison

 1500 Highland Ave.

 Madison, WI 53705

-Scientific discovery is the mission of the Mental Retardation/Developmental Disabilities Research Center -- discovering why child development goes awry, discovering ways to prevent developmental disabilities, discovering treatments and interventions -- so that children and adults with disabilities can live, learn, work and enjoy their lives with their families and friends in their own communitites.
+Scientific discovery is the mission of the Intellectual and Developmental Disability Research Center (IDDRC) -- discovering why child development goes awry, discovering ways to prevent developmental disabilities, discovering treatments and interventions -- so that children and adults with disabilities can live, learn, work and enjoy their lives with their families and friends in their own communitites.

-Established by Congress in 1963 as "centers of excellence" for research in mental retardation and developmental disabilities, MRDDRCs represent our nation's first sustained effort to prevent and treat developmental disabilities through biomedical and behavioral research.
+Established by Congress in 1963 as "centers of excellence" for research in mental retardation and developmental disabilities IDDRCs represent our nation's first sustained effort to prevent and treat developmental disabilities through biomedical and behavioral research.
 Today, they represent the world's largest concentration of scientific expertise in the fields of intellectual and developmental disabilities.
 They form a network that fosters communication, innovation, and excellence in research.

-The MRDDRC at the Waisman Center involves 57 investigators from 25 University of Wisconsin-Madison departments in 77 research projects.
+The IDDRC at the Waisman Center involves 57 investigators from 25 University of Wisconsin-Madison departments in 77 research projects.
 These projects are organized into three Groups, each with a unifying theme: